kloggy/HA-Irrigation-Version2/README.md

 <h2>MOST IMPORTANT</h2>

-__This is NOT quite a '*pick-it-up-and-drop-it-in*' solution.
-There are a few idiosyncracities which require some understanding of Home Assistant in general and of Lovelace in particular.__
+__The latest version (uploaded 05/06/2020) goes some way towards removing many of the annoyances and issues that people experienced when setting this up for the first time.
+I now cautiously hope that this is virtually a '*pick-it-up-and-drop-it-in*' solution.

-__Be prepared to spend some time setting it up if you choose to try it out__
+Please note the word 'cautiously' and I still recommend some understanding of Home Assistant in general and of Lovelace in particular if you choose to try this out__

 <h2>Prerequisites</h2>